Why I love Community Pharmacy – Rory’s Story

 Meet Rory, he’s a Boots Pharmacist from Nottingham.
 Here he tells us about his career, his team and why he loves working in community pharmacy.

-Hi, my name is Rory, I am a pharmacist for Boots.
+Hi, my name is Rory, I am a Pharmacist for Boots.
 I’ve been working for the company for 7 years and I really enjoy it.
-I came to Nottingham university to study pharmacy, I’ve always wanted to be a pharmacist.
-I had a part time job when I was 15 in pharmacy, ever since day one I knew I wanted to be a pharmacist.
+I came to University of Nottingham to study Pharmacy, I’ve always wanted to be a Pharmacist.
+I had a part time job when I was 15 in pharmacy, ever since day one I knew I wanted to be a Pharmacist.

 When I joined the company, I was a Relief Pharmacist, which I really enjoyed because it gives you insights into different stores, because in a company of this size there are different size stores, different directions that stores go in.
 You get to see Flagship stores, smaller stores, Healthy & Beauty stores, larger stores, and different working environments so you get a broad spectrum of every kind of aspect of Pharmacy.
 In doing that it gives you a good position to choose what you want to do going forward.
 For many people relief is what they want to do because they like the variety, but personally I like the consistency of having my same staff around me, regular patients that build up rapport and relationships, and in doing relief for 7 or 8 weeks all together, I got a very good grounding to say this is exactly what I wanted to do so I could confidentially make a decision to settle in a store.

-Tell us about your relationships with your patients…
+Tell us about you relationships with your patients

 Well it’s a two-way street.
 What you give to people you get back.
 I work 40+ hours a week, so I think you need to make the environment nice.
 Also, you lead the team, if you’re happy and you’re engaging with customers and customers are happy, the team are happy.
 They give more, you get more out of them and the result is just a lot better for both the team and patients.
 I feel very appreciated and very respected, I’ve had quite a lot of people who have referred friends to me for advice and it’s very rewarding.